Fall at Acadia National Park

 Fall colors are beginning to fill the mountainsides

-We took our adaptive tandem bike out on the carriage roads and spent the day on the “Around the Mountain” path, getting amazing views of the island and beyond.
+Our adaptive tandem bike makes it possible for me to pedal along the carriage roads of the park so we spent the day on the “Around the Mountain” path, enjoying amazing views of the island and beyond.

 DSC01810